tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

-# Recommender Systems on TensorFlow - Walkthrough
+# Recommender Systems on TensorFlow

 To compare the performance of DSSTNE we built a recommender system on TensorFlow using the same network structure.